Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-A survey of artificial intelligence topics including heuristic programming, search techniques, knowledge representation, expert systems, vision and speech in automators, pattern recognition, and robotics.
+A survey of artificial intelligence topics including heuristic programming, search techniques, expert systems, fuzzy logic, genetic algorithms and swarm intelligence.

 Prerequisite: CPSC 374D